 • CRITICAL: Critical errors within the main parts of your app.

-• ERROR: error conditions in your application.
+• ERROR: error conditions in your app.

 • WARNING: something unusual happened that may need to be addressed later.